Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ceremonial-electrum-dagger-with-a-black-pearl-in-the-pommel.md

 aliases: ["Ceremonial electrum dagger with a black pearl in the pommel"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-135
+BookSource: "Dungeon Master's Guide p.
+135"
 ---
 # Ceremonial electrum dagger with a black pearl in the pommel
 *Art object*